caiobindi/1701QCA-Assessment1/replicationproject/replication.md

 *What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.*

-*What I learned: Describe what you now know or believe as a result of the reading.
-Don't just describe the reading: write about what changed in YOUR knowledge.*
+*What I learned: When working with theses types of projects it can take many tries to get something to work correctly and you have to be patient when doing so..*

-*What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*
+*What I would like to know more about: Arduino is somthing I found a interesting and I would like to learn more about how its works.*

-*How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*
+*How this relates to the project I am working on: The ideas in this reading was that I might get the project working first try.
+This helps me understand that in order to successfully do something correctly it will take me many tries and I'll have to be patient.*

 ## Interaction flowchart ##